IDAES/idaes-pse/docs/explanations/faq.rst

 Use the website to `register <https://idaes.org/register/>`_ for the IDAES support mailing list.
 Then you can send questions to idaes-support@idaes.org.
-For more specific technical questions, we recommend our new `IDAES discussions board on Github <https://github.com/IDAES/idaes-pse/discussions>`_.
+For more specific technical questions, we recommend the `IDAES discussions board on Github <https://github.com/IDAES/idaes-pse/discussions>`_.

 How can I cite IDAES?
 `````````````````````

-If you use this software in your work, please cite the version you of the IDAES Toolset you used along with the following paper:
+If you use this software in your work, please cite the version of the IDAES Toolset you used along with the following paper:

 Lee, A., Ghouse, J. H., Eslick, J. C., Laird, C. D., Siirola, J. D., Zamarripa, M. A., Gunter, D., Shinn, J. H., Dowling, A. W., Bhattacharyya, D., Biegler, L. T., Burgard, A. P., & Miller, D. C. (2021).
 The IDAES process modeling framework and model library—Flexibility for process simulation and optimization.
 Journal of Advanced Manufacturing and Processing, 3. https://doi.org/doi/10.1002/amp2.10095